DHTMLX/docs-todolist/docs/api/methods/unassignuser_method.md

 ### Description

-@short: unassigns a user from the specified task
+@short: Unassigns a user from the specified task

 ### Usage